Slavik191/Slavik191.github.io/content/scorecard.md

   its goal of being decentralized, trustless, governance-minimized and ethos-aligned with the Ethereum community.
 ---
+Lido started wit

-Lido started with a mission to keep Ethereum decentralized and to democratize access to staking on the Beacon Chain.
+h a mission to keep Ethereum decentralized and to democratize access to staking on the Beacon Chain.

 While the protocol specification and related technologies evolve, Lido continues to drive towards its vision of a trustless, governance-minimized, and ethos aligned liquid staking protocol.